( Disponible en anglais seulement )

 - « The ‘Made in Canada’ Solution to Greenhouse Gases and the Kyoto Protocol: the Clean Air Act Introduced », EnviroNotes!, November 2006

-- Executive Member, Canadian Bar Association, National Environmental, Energy and Resources Law Section (Co-chair, 2019 NEERLS Summit)
+- Member-at-Large, Canadian Bar Association, National Environmental, Energy and Resources Law Section

 - Chair, Miller Thomson National Environmental Sustainability Committee